 Corporate Governance Rating

-Havells has in its endeavour to reinforce and test its commitment for CorporateGovernance opted during the reported financial to go for a Corporate Governance Ratingfrom CARE.
-CARE has assigned CARE CGR 2+ [Two Plus] Rating to the Corporate Governancepractices of the Company.
-The Corporate Governance Rating reflects thecompany's transparent ownership structure qualified and experienced Board of Directorssatisfactory functioning of various committees of the Board presence of prudent riskmanagement policies and elaborate internal audit function.
+Havells has in its endeavour to reinforce and test its commitment for CorporateGovernance opted to go for a Corporate Governance Rating from CARE.
+For a third year in arow CARE has re-affirmed CARE CGR 2+ [Two Plus] Rating to the Corporate Governancepractices of the Company.
+The Corporate Governance Rating reflects the Company'stransparent ownership structure qualified and experienced Board of Directorssatisfactory functioning of various Committees of the Board presence of prudent riskmanagement policies and elaborate internal audit function.
 Furthermore the rating derivescomfort from elaborate communications and disclosures to shareholders effective financialmanagement and the Company's compliance with statutory and regulatory requirements.

-CARE has yet again assigned an AAA [Triple A] rating to the long-termfacilities of your Company during the current financial year.
+CARE has yet again assigned an AAA [Triple A] rating to the long-termfacilities of your Company during the current Financial Year.
 This rating is applicable tofacilities having a tenure of more than one year.
-Instruments with this rating are considered to havethe highest degree of safety regarding timely servicing of financialobligations.
+Instruments with this rating areconsidered to have the highest degree of safety regarding timely servicing of financialobligations.

 CARE has also reaffirmed the CARE A1+ [A One Plus] rating assigned to theshort-term facilities of your Company.
 This rating is applicable to facilities having atenure upto one year.
 Instruments with this rating are considered to have very strongdegree of safety regarding timely payment of financial obligations.

 The Company augmented its global certifications armory from its existing bucket likeBASEC KEMA TIS TUV Rheinland and CB for its various products to expand its reach ininternational arena.